The Tractive GPS mainly utilizes GPS signals to accurately locate your pet.

 When GPS signals are blocked by environmental factors, it can be more difficult to determine an accurate position.
 When this happens, the Tractive GPS tries to determine its location based on the availability of cell towers.

-In this case the tracker can only give a rough estimate of its position (50m accuracy maximum).
+In this case, the tracker can only give a rough estimate of its position (50 meters accuracy maximum).

-GPS signals can also be obstructed by factors such as weather, forest, and building structures.
+GPS signals can also be obstructed by factors such as weather, forest, building structures, and air particles.

 Accuracy of Smartphones and Navigation Systems vs. GPS Trackers

-Moderns smartphones use a combination of GPS, cell networks, Bluetooth as well as large databases of WLAN networks to determine location.
-To get these databases Google and Apple collect a huge amount of user data.
-Tractive GPS doesn't collect any such user data and only makes use of GPS- and cell network signals to locate your pet.
+Moderns smartphones use a combination of GPS, cell networks, Bluetooth, as well as large databases of WLAN networks to determine location.
+To get these databases, Google and Apple collect large quantities of user data.
+Tractive GPS doesn't collect any such user data and only makes use of GPS and cell network signals to locate your pet.

 Automotive navigation systems are optimized for street navigation.
 Imprecise positions away from roads are corrected automatically to match up with the street map.
 This leads to more accurate route recordings.
 Since pets frequently travel away from roads, a similar route optimization isn't possible for pet trackers.

 Smartphones and navigation systems show the GPS positions directly on the built-in display.
-Pet trackers need to transmit the GPS data to the smartphone of the pet owner, before it can be displayed.
-Because this requires a lot of energy, it can only be done in certain time intervals.
+Pet trackers need to transmit the GPS data to the smartphone of the pet owner before it can be displayed.
+Because this requires a lot of energy, it can only be done at certain time intervals.

 Individual position updates are then connected by straight lines in the location history, which can result in routes that don't quite match up with the actual path taken.
-To get more accurate GPS recordings, you can activate LIVE-Tracking anytime.
+To get more accurate GPS recordings, you can activate LIVE Tracking at anytime.